 Why You Need a Virginia False Pretenses Defense Lawyer

-To speak with a Virginia false pretenses criminal defense lawyer about a charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law, LLC by phone or email to schedule an appointment.
+To speak with a Fairfax Virginia false pretenses and fraud criminal defense lawyer about a charge in Fairfax County, Prince William County, Arlington County, Loudoun County, Alexandria, or elsewhere in Northern Virginia, contact Manikas Law LLC by phone at 703-556-0004 or email us through our Contact Us page or the box below to schedule an appointment.